x448/float16/README.md

 Current status:

-* Core API is done.
-Some new functions are planned.
-Breaking API changes are unlikely.
+* core API is done and breaking API changes are unlikely.
 * 100% of unit tests pass:
   * short mode (`go test -short`) tests around 65763 conversions in 0.005s.
   * normal mode (`go test`) tests all possible 4+ billion conversions in about 45s.